 "Meet me by the Astor Place cube!"
 That's how this article came to be.
 Where did the cube come from, what does it symbolize?
 Read on to learn those answers and more about some of NYC's most prominent sculptures.

-As a New Yorker, I think we don't even notice this incredible sculptures, so we did a little digging and wanted to share their stories with you...
+As a New Yorker, I don't think we even notice these incredible sculptures, so we did a little digging and wanted to share their stories with you...

 The Alamo, aka The Cube was intended as a temporary art installation.
 It has been in Astor Place for 50 years!
 It takes the form of a black cube, 8 feet (2.4 m) long on each side, mounted on a corner.
 The cube is made of steel and weighs about 1,800 pounds (820 kg).
 The faces of the cube are not flat but have various indentations, protrusions, and ledges.
 The sculpture's name, Alamo, is designated on a small plaque on of the base and was selected by the artist's wife because its scale and mass reminded her of The Alamo Mission (in San Antonio).